When working with Object-Oriented Programming (OOP), there are three words you will use constantly: OBJECTS, CLASS, and INSTANCE.

 A CLASS is the formal definition of our Object.
 We can think of it as a “mold” or template for creating objects.

-We will see this more easily with a simple example.
-Suppose you want to create a program that works with people (for example, to maintain a list of students in a classroom, to buy things, for whatever you want).
+We’ll make it easier with a simple example.
+Suppose you want to make a program that works with people (for example, to keep a list of students in a classroom, for them to buy things, for whatever you want).

-contains the definition of “what a Person has.”
+The Persona class contains the definition of “what a Person has”.
 Let’s assume that in your program, a person is simply “something” that has:

-can introduce themselves (how nice of them).
-For which it has a method that displays a message on the screen using the values of the fields name
+Furthermore, your Persona can introduce themselves (how nice of them).
+For which it has a method that prints a message on the screen using the values of the nombre and edad fields.

 Let’s see how this would be done in different programming languages,